SofiaSousa/team-rails/level-0.md

 $ bundle install
 ```

+---

-_At this point, we are able to understand the difference between Rails and Ruby, what are gems, the Gemfile and why we need the Bundler._
+_At this point, we are able to understand the difference between Ruby and Rails, what are gems, the Gemfile and why we need the Bundler._